Your AI agent just wiped your workspace. You didn't commit.

 All text files, recursively.
 Respects .gitignore.
 Skips binaries by magic-number detection.

-Everything in ~/.unfudged/.
+Defaults to ~/.unfudged/.
+Move anywhere with unf config --move-storage.
 Nothing inside your project directory.
 Content-deduplicated.

 Then: unf watch.
 That's it.